tjd1234/cmpt135spring2024/obsidian/135website2024/linear search.md

     // n >= 2 at this point

-    // first check if x is the last element if (v[n - 1] == x)
+    // first check if x is the last element; if so, immediately
+    // return n - 1
+    if (v[n - 1] == x)
     {
         return n - 1;
     }

-    // at this point we know v[n-1] != x
+    // at this point we know n >=2 and v[n-1] != x
     int last = v[n - 1];       // save the last element
     v[n - 1] = x;              // set the last element to x